Jobs at the Y

 - Minimum age of 16.

-- Support YMCA mission and exemplify high personal character development.
+- Support the YMCA mission and exemplify high personal character development.

 - Leadership, problem-solving, and conflict-resolution skills.